 Welcome to Suchitepéquez Department, Guatemala!

-With FLOKI INU’s support, PoP is partnering with a community in the Suchitepéquez Department to construct a new two-classroom structure and create a quality learning environment for hundreds of students and teachers.
+With FLOKI’s support, PoP was able to partner with a community in the Suchitepéquez Department to construct a new two-classroom structure and create a quality learning environment for hundreds of students and teachers.

 You're Making a Difference Here

 In Guatemala, where 59% of the population lives below the national poverty line, socioeconomic status is one of the biggest barriers to accessing quality education (World Bank 2014).

 The average length of schooling for a Guatemalan child is only four years and 19% of the population is illiterate (US Aid 2014; World Bank 2018).

 Pencils of Promise works with 255 communities in Guatemala to ensure students overcome these, and other, barriers to accessing quality education.
 Currently, PoP is impacting over 47,000 students in Guatemala.

 Suchitepéquez, commonly called “Suchi” by locals, lies southeast of our headquarters in Quetzaltenango.
 Pencils of Promise expanded here in early 2012, with our regional office located in the capital of Mazatenango.